Jeroen Elswijk builds violins, violas and celli by his own model and also copies Stradivarius or Guarneri models.

 One of his violins is in the possession of the Dutch Music Instrument Fund (NMF).

-Jeroen lives in Haarlem with his family, where he also set up an atelier and where he spends most of his time making new instruments.
+Jeroen lives in Haarlem with his family, where he spends most of his time making new instruments.